AshleyDhevalall/dotnet-coverage/README.md

 ## Troubleshooting

 * WHAT CONTAINER PLATFORMS DOES THIS WORK ON?
+Linux Only

 * WHAT NEEDS TO BE ADDED TO THE CSPROJ FILES?

 * WHAT PARAMS DO YOU PASS TO SONAR SCANNER?

 * HOW DO YOU SETUP SONARQUBE SERVER USING DOCKER

 * HOW TO CHECK CODE COVERAGE IN SONARQUBE SERVER

 #### TODO